Rbcc499/Expansion-Micrscopy-Protein-Analysis/README.md

   -
 <img width="1919" height="1077" alt="constellation_example_layout" src="https://github.com/user-attachments/assets/ff1916be-9c4d-4326-8135-4cef212d4e63" />

-**Steps for Use**
+## Steps for Use
-  - Upload data folder containing Imaris derived excel files only.* Headers should be as per supplied template.
+  1) Upload data folder containing Imaris derived excel files only.* Headers should be as per supplied template.
 Constellation will load excel files and read protein names.
-  - Upload expansion factor excel Headers should be a per supplied expansion_factor_template file.
+  2) Upload expansion factor excel Headers should be a per supplied expansion_factor_template file.
-  - Select the parameters you require for your analysis.
+  3) Select the parameters you require for your analysis.
     - For Alignment Analysis: Select the location of each protein, then select which protein pair that will have the longest distance.
     - For Angle Analysis: Assign which proteins will be included in the angle analysis.
 Then put the angle threshold (degrees).
+  4) Run analysis.
+Results will be saved in the data folder you uploaded.

 *This is an expansion on the original code obtained from: https://github.com/SiddiquiLab/Padmanabhan-et-al.-/blob/main/README.md Imaris and Huygens workflows can be found there.